 Participants will be able to:

 It is important to note that in Christian contexts, witnessing often refers to giving public testimony about one’s faith.
 However, we are using the notion of “witnessing” in a different sense.
 In terms of cultivating playfulness, when we “witness,” we tell people what we observe from our point of view.
 In other words, we lend a different and ideally a broader perspective.
 We do so not to challenge or compete with what they see, but to see what they see and see some additional things.
 By witnessing someone’s experience and enlarging it, gently, we help them know what they see is seen but also help them see a bit more.
-In witnessing, adults help young people to realize more possibilities than they might have imagined, and vise versa.
+In witnessing, adults help young people to realize more possibilities than they might have imagined, and vice versa.

 Gather (10 minutes)